 12 - 25 |

-Pleasant, ideal for city tours & desert |
+Pleasant, ideal for city tours and the desert |

 May - September |